Unlabeled sample compression schemes for oriented matroids: Preliminary definitions and first results

 As in the case of OMs, it helps to illustrate these notions using the topological representation, although we shall not use it to derive our results.
-An affine OM with rank $d$ can be represented as a (non-central) pseudo-hyperplane arrangement in $\R^d$, see Figure \ref{fig:2}.
-The cocircuits correspond to 0-dimensional intersections (points) of hyperplanes, topes to the $d$-dimensional regions, and $\T(X)$, for a cocircuit $X$, can be seen as the set of all topes whose $d$-dimensional regions are adjacent to the point corresponding to $X$.
+Since an OM can be represented with pseudo-spheres in $S^{d-1}$ by the Topological Representation Theorem \cite[Theorem 5.2.1]{bjvestwhzi-93}, an affine OM can be seen as a halfspace (half-sphere) of it.
+Hence each affine OM can be represented as a pseudo-hyperplane arrangement in $\R^{d-1}$, see Figure \ref{fig:2} (for an exact correspondence one would need to be a bit more precise, it suffice to just have an illustration in our case).
+The cocircuits correspond to the 0-dimensional intersections (points) of pseudo-hyperplanes, topes to the regions of maximal dimension, and $\T(X)$, for a cocircuit $X$, can be seen as the set of all topes whose regions are adjacent to the point corresponding to $X$.